 public static void ConfigureLoggerService(this IServiceCollection services) { services.AddSingleton<ILoggerManager, LoggerManager>(); }

-method invoke this extension method, right above services.AddControllers()
+class, we have to invoke this extension method, right above builder.Services.AddControllers()

 :